Kottur, Kerala: Transportation

 Kottur village connects to other parts of India through Koyilandy town.
 The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Koyiandy.
+The nearest railway station is at Koyilandy.
 The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.